-Fit Pregnancy recently published an excellent article on evidence-based maternity care, and it got me thinking: What’s the rationale behind some of our most common obstetric procedures?
-Are they evidence-based or are their benefits naively taken for granted?
+Fit Pregnancy recently published an excellent article (link above) on evidence-based maternity care, and it got me thinking: What’s the rationale behind some of our most common obstetric procedures?
+Are they evidence-based or are the benefits just assumed?

-Below are my thoughts (and some actual research) on common L&D procedures, which together are sometimes referred to as the “Cascade of Interventions.’
-(By “solving” one problem, these procedures often cause another unintended problem that requires another intervention and so on.)
+Certain birth procedures are often referred to as the “Cascade of Interventions,” which means that by solving one problem, they often cause another unintended problem that requires another intervention and so on.

-*There is NO proven benefit to continuous EFM [external fetal monitoring] over periodic checks of Fetal Heart Tones – birth outcomes have been shown to be the same whether EFM is used, a hand-held Doppler or a non-electronic fetoscope . . .
-This method does use ultrasound which has never proven safe . . . and may switch attention from the mother to the machine.
+There is NO proven benefit to continuous EFM [external fetal monitoring] over periodic checks of Fetal Heart Tones – birth outcomes have been shown to be the same whether EFM is used, a hand-held Doppler or a non-electronic fetoscope”

 Hypnobabies Childbirth Class Manual, p.
 87